vengi-voxel/vengi/docs/Compilation.md

 If you have problems with the intellisense plugin from microsoft, you can also use the clangd plugin.

 Open your git clone directory in vscode and let it configure via cmake.
 It will pick ninja and the visual studio compiler automatically.

+### Make

+In order to use the `Makefile`, you should install ninja (see above), gnu make, start **Native Tools Command Prompt** from your start menu, and just run `make` in that shell in your git clone directory.
+Keep in mind that ninja, make and cmake must be available via PATH environment variable.

+Check out the Linux section about more details regarding the `Makefile` targets.

 ## Mac